 - The company’s business goals for the product.

-A product vision (written as a product vision statement) describes the long-term mission of your product.
+As we discussed above, product vision describes the long-term mission of your product.
 These are typically written as concise, aspirational statements to articulate what the company hopes the product will achieve.
 For this reason, a product vision should remain static.

 For example, Google’s early vision statement for its search engine was, “Organize the world’s information and make it universally accessible and useful.”